 Stores there is a grocery store (Smiths) at the west end of town, and a small grocery store east of the border line also.
 Smith’s does carry some hardware.

 Truck Stop the stuck stop near the off ramp on your way to the flats is the last stop for gas, food and water.
-It also has a Mexican restaurant attached.
+It also has a restaurant attached.

 What to bring: